 While looking at historical papers may sound dull compared to some of Washington DC's more 'fun' museums, the National Archives is one of the most popular attractions in the city, housing priceless documents from US history, including the Declaration of Independence, the Bill of Rights, the Constitution, the Emancipation Proclamation, and even the 1297 version of the Magna Carta.
 All these documents are displayed to the public in the Rotunda for the Charters of Freedom, along with other collections of photography and historical memorabilia.
-Apart from the historic documents, the grand building and aura of importance make a visit to the National Archives exciting.
+Apart from the historic documents, the impressive building itself makes a visit to the National Archives worthwhile.

 Address: 700 Pennsylvania Avenue NW